nomad-coe/nomad/docs/developers.md

 should generally avoid using manually created mocks for the API traffic, and instead prefer using API responses that originate from an actual API call during testing.
-Manually created mocks require a lot of manual work in creating them and keeping them up to date and fact true integration tests are impossible to perform without live communication with an API.
+Manually created mocks require a lot of manual work in creating them and keeping them up to date and true integration tests are impossible to perform without live communication with an API.
 In order to simplify the API communication during testing, you can use the `startAPI`+`closeAPI` functions, that will prepare the API traffic for you.
 A simple example could look like this: